 ** Important Messages **

-To apply for a Federal Direct Loan at JCC, you must complete the steps below in additional to completing the FAFSA.
+To apply for a Federal Direct Loan at JC, you must complete the steps below in additional to completing the FAFSA.

 Federal Direct Loan Application Process